algorithmiaio/dev-center/_pages/platform/advanced-governance-reporting.md

 #### Account-level reporting

-Organization admins can navigate to the [account profile]({{site.baseurl}}/platform/account-profile/) for an account that's a member of the organization to that specific account's resource usage.
+Organization admins can navigate to the **Reporting** tab of the [account profile]({{site.baseurl}}/platform/account-profile/) for an account that's a member of the organization to see that specific account's resource usage.
 At the account level, data can be grouped by organization or algorithm.

 ![Org admin account report](/developers/images/post_images/advanced_reporting/governance_reporting_account_report.png)

 #### Algorithm-level reporting

-Organization admins can also navigate to the [algorithm profile]({{site.baseurl}}/platform/algorithm-profile/) for an algorithm owned by their org to view information about usage for that specific algorithm.
+Organization admins can also navigate to the **Reporting** tab of the [algorithm profile]({{site.baseurl}}/platform/algorithm-profile/) for an algorithm owned by their org to view information about usage for that specific algorithm.
 Algorithm usage metrics can be displayed at the organization level or grouped by the individual organization member account calling the algorithm.

 ![Org admin algorithm report](/developers/images/post_images/advanced_reporting/governance_reporting_algorithm_report.png)